ObiWanBonobi/Bone-Fracture-Detection/README.md

 ### Model Creation

 This project focuses on image classification, requiring the implementation of a Convolutional Neural Network using TensorFlow.
-The goal is to develop a model for binary image classification, distinguishing between healthy and infected outcomes.
+The goal is to develop a model for categorical image classification, distinguishing between healthy and infected outcomes.

-For binary classification tasks, the approach involves choosing between two options: using a single neuron with a sigmoid activation function or employing two neurons with a softmax activation function.
+For categorical classification tasks, the approach involves choosing between two options: using a single neuron with a sigmoid activation function or employing two neurons with a softmax activation function.
 Both configurations were tested and fine-tuned during the experimental phase.

 The model underwent iterative refinement to address issues like underfitting and overfitting, ensuring it achieves balanced performance.
 Version v5 was ultimately selected for deployment based on comprehensive model evaluation.